 Figure 1 Identification with 2D or 3D ultrasound of muscle atrophy in fetus with clubfoot.
-2D ultrasound image of calves (A) and feet (B).
+The 2D ultrasound image of calves (A) and feet (B).
 The left side shows the normal condition and the right side the clubfoot condition.
-3D TUI [normal (C); clubfoot (D)] fixed the positioning line at the largest cross-section perpendicular to the tibia (center of the nine-square image), and measurement of the area was done at the cross-section image (upper left of the nine-square image); E: Quantitative data and statistical analysis of cross-section area in paired fetal calves. aP < 0.05 vs control.
+The 3D tomographic ultrasound imaging [normal (C); clubfoot (D)] fixed the positioning line at the largest cross-section perpendicular to the tibia (center of the nine-square image), and measurement of the area was done at the cross-section image (upper left of the nine-square image); E: Quantitative data and statistical analysis of cross-section area in paired fetal calves. aP < 0.05 vs control.